I asked Siri on my iPhone, “What is life purpose?”, and she replied, “I don’t know. But I think there’s an app for that.”

 What if You’re Stuck in Finding Yourself to Find God’s Purpose

 You may draw a blank when you think of what activities light you up if you have been unable to spend time doing activities or hobbies in your area of interest over the years.
-It’s ok to begin to explore by going back to what you did before you had family responsibilities or to step out and try new things for recreation, volunteer work, special interest groups, hobbies, etc… You can even get inspiration from small things such as what type of articles, posts and books keep you reading.
+It’s ok to begin to explore by going back to what you did before you had family responsibilities or a busy job, and to step out and try new things for recreation, volunteer work, special interest groups, hobbies, etc… You can even get inspiration from small things such as what type of articles, posts and books keep you reading.

 We all have different gifts and things we will be drawn to and it is ok if it takes time to uncover them.
 If you feel pressure, make a choice to intentionally relax and enjoy the exploration process of finding God’s purpose for your life.
 God’s vision for your life may not yet be clear, but it is extraordinary!